Egor6052/egor6052/README.md

 ## About me:
 Hi! 👋

-My name is Yegor Semenov, and I am a student at Odessa Polytechnic University, majoring in "Automation and Computer-Integrated Technologies."
+My name is Yegor Semenov, I am a student of Odessa Polytechnic University, majoring in “Automation and Computer-Integrated Technologies”.
 I currently live in Odessa.
+I completed 4 years of undergraduate studies and received a diploma with honors.
 I have more than 1 year of professional experience in my specialty.

 ## Skills and Interests: